1.8 Cross-border cooperation

 European Social Network (ESN)

 The European Social Network (ESN) is a network for local public social services in Europe.
 The ESN has more than 120 member organizations in 35 countries, including national associations of directors, departments of social welfare within government, regions, counties and municipalities, funding and regulatory agencies, universities and other research and development organizations.
-The Netherlands Youth Institute participates in a peer review and compiles a country profile on child care services in the Netherlands.
+The Netherlands Youth Institute participates in a peer review and compiled a country profile on child care services in the Netherlands.

 International cooperation